TheGrayFrost/smartKT/PROJDESC.md

 	- combine_all_clang():
 		- for every image contained in the executable (main executable image and all the .so's basically)
 			- creates the folder outputs/projectname/exe_exename/imagename
+			- runs dwxml.py on image to generate image_dd.xml
 			- for every .c file that makes up that particular image
 				- concats the .calls, .funcargs and .offset into final.calls, final.funcargs and final.offset respectively
-				- concats their \_clang.xml into image.temp.xml
-			- runs dwxml.py on image to generate image_dd.xml
-			- run parsers/combine.py with ADDRESS flag
-				- that combines only the static storage variables from image.temp.xml and image_dd.xml
+				- ddx.UpdateCtree(): combines address info from image_dd.xml into the clang xml
+			- concats these "updated" \_clang.xmls into image_comb.xml
-				- creates image_comb.xml and image.address (explained later)
+			- ddx.generate_var(): creates image.address (explained later)
-			- image.* are kept in outputs/projectname/exe_exename/imagename
+			- all `image*` files are kept in outputs/projectname/exe_exename/imagename
 			- copies all the image.address files to outputs/projectname/exe_exename/
-		- concats all the image_clang.xml into final_clang.xml
+		- runs ddx.patch_external_def_ids(): links all external declarations across all source files to the one true definition node
+		- runs uniquify in this statically interlinked executable xml:
+			- performs header deduplication: a header can be included in multiple files. the multiple copies of nodes from such headers are uniquified
+			- creates final_idmap.p (explained later)
+		- the final uniquified, interlinked XML is written as final_static.xml
 	- so now, we have the outputs/projectname/exe_exename/ containing all the static information:
 		- image.address for all images creating the executable
 		- final_clang.xml